Southwest Airlines Redesign

 Overview

-This project focused on conceptually redesigning Southwest Airlines' website, specifically the homepage, destination exploration, and trip booking flow.
-The goal was to simplify the user experience through improved visual hierarchy and content strategy.
+This project focused on conceptually redesigning Southwest Airlines' website, specifically the homepage, destination exploration, and trip booking flow to simplify the user experience through improved visual hierarchy and content strategy.

 The Problem

-Southwest's website suffered from poor visual hierarchy and choice overload.
-Competing colors and text sizes misdirected user attention and made it difficult to complete tasks or find crucial information.
+Southwest Airlines' website suffers from poor visual hierarchy and choice overload.
+Competing colors and text sizes misdirect user attention and make it difficult to complete tasks or find crucial information.

-The "Explore Destinations" feature that was meant to inspire bookings just presented walls of text that failed to engage users or promote Southwest's hotel and car rental partnerships.
+The "Explore Destinations" feature that is meant to inspire bookings just presents walls of text that fail to engage users or promote Southwest's hotel and car rental partnerships.

 Image: Original Southwest website with confusing visual hierarchy